top of page

 CREAMERY BEGINNINGS

-Pennock Sharpless began dairying in 1873, manufacturing a high-grade "gilt-edge butter" and selling 50 lbs. weekly to private customers in Philadelphia.
-He utilized hand skimming, where milk was placed in pans, and the cream was removed by hand.
 He sold his butter directly from his wagon to circumvent market stall rent.
-He is noted as the first man to buy milk and manufacture butter commercially in Pennsylvania and began purchasing the milk from a neighbor's dairy for 4 cents per quart.
-Pennock stated he needed more capital to buy the cows when selling his butter.
-Thus, he relied on buying milk from local farms in his neighborhood.
-This quickly grew to sourcing milk from over 20 dairies in his area.
+He is considered the first Pennsylvanian to buy milk from farmers and manufacture butter commercially, and he began purchasing milk from a neighbor's dairy for 4 cents per quart.
+Pennock realized that owning the dairy cows was not a sound business choice, and instead opted to buy milk from local farms in his neighborhood.
+His operation quickly grew to sourcing milk from over 20 area dairies.

 P.E.
 Sharpless Gilt Edge Butter Carriage photographs, date unknown.
 Emma Leuschner personal collection.